zhengxu001/ielts/education.md

 * （远程教育）Many people use distance-learning programmes \(study material post, TV, Internet, etc.\) to study at home, but some people think that it cannot bring the benefit as much as attending college or university.
 To what extent do you agree or disagree with this opinion?
 * （学费）Some people believe that university students should pay all the cost of studies because university education only benefit the students themselves not the society as a whole.
 To what extent do you agree or disagree?

+### Question 3\(others\)

+* Some people say that it is the responsibility of individuals to save money for their own care after they retire.
+To what extent do you agree or disagree? \(070825\)
+* Some people say arts such as music and painting cannot directly improve the quality of people’s life, so the government shouldn’t put money on art such as music and painting, instead, they should spend more money on construction of public services.
+Do you agree or disagree? \(040626, 041127, 070920, 110611\)